-The web splice is conservatively designed assuming that the maximum moment and maximum shear at the splice occur due to the same loading condition.
-Article 6.13.6.1.4b states that the design shear shall not exceed the lesser of the factored shear resistance of the web splice plates specified in Article 6.13.4 (shear yielding and shear rupture), or the factored shear resistance of the web splice plates specified in Article 6.13.5.3 (block shear rupture).
-Also, at the strength limit state, the combined flexural and axial stress in the web splice plates shall not exceed the specified minimum yield strength of the splice plates times the resistance factor, φ_f , specified in Article 6.5.4.2.
+The web splice is conservatively designed assuming that the maximum moment and maximum shear at the splice occur under the same loading condition.
+Article 6.13.6.1.4b states that the design shear is not to exceed the lesser of the factored shear resistance of the web splice plates specified in Article 6.13.4 (block shear rupture), or the factored shear resistance of the web splice plates specified in Article 6.13.5.3 (shear yielding and shear rupture).
+Also, at the strength limit state, the combined flexural and axial stress in the web splice plates is not to exceed the specified minimum yield strength of the splice plates times the resistance factor, φ_f , specified in Article 6.5.4.2.

 Article 6.13.6.1.4b also specifies that for all limit states for tub sections in horizontally curved bridges, the shear due to factored loads is to be taken as the sum of the flexural and St. Venant torsional shears in the web subjected to additive shears.
-For tub girders with inclined webs, the web splice shall be design for the component of vertical shear in the plane of the web.
+For tub girders with inclined webs, the web splice is to be designed for the component of vertical shear in the plane of the web.

-Furthermore, webs shall be spliced symmetrically by plates on each side of the web, and the splice plates shall extend as near as practical for the full depth of the web between the flanges.
+Furthermore, webs are to be spliced symmetrically by plates on each side of the web, and the splice plates are to extend as near as practical to the full depth of the web between the flanges.